DavidTausend/consulting/README.md

 #### User goals

+- View Portfolio: As a user, I want to view a collection of projects to understand the developer's expertise and experience.
+- View Certificates: As a user, I want to see the certifications the developer has obtained to validate their skills.
+- Contact for Consultation: As a user, I want to contact the developer for consultation services easily.
+- Responsive Design: As a user, I want to access the website on any device, including my phone, tablet, or desktop.

 #### Company goals

+- Showcase Projects: As a company, we want to display our projects in a portfolio to attract potential clients.
+- Display Certifications: As a company, we want to show our certifications to establish credibility and expertise.
+- Engage Users: As a company, we want to provide a contact form to engage users and offer consultation services.
+- Professional Appearance: As a company, we want to ensure the website has a professional and appealing design to create a positive impression.

 ## Design

 ### Typography

+The primary font used throughout the website is Arial, sans-serif, providing a clean and professional look.
+Various font sizes are implemented to create a clear hierarchy, making it easy to differentiate between headings, subheadings, and body text.

 ### Color Scheme

+The color scheme of the project is inspired by a sleek, modern design.
+The primary color is black (#000) which is used for the sidebar background and text, creating a strong contrast.
+The secondary color is white (#fff) for the main content background, ensuring readability.
+An accent color of bright blue (#0008fe) is used for buttons and hover effects, adding a pop of color and enhancing the user interface.
+Additional colors include gray (#adb5bd) for secondary text and light gray (#f9f9f9) for sections like the contact form background.

 ### Wireframes

+Wireframes were created to plan the structure and layout of the website.
+They provided a clear visual representation of the user interface, helping to streamline the design and development process.
+Key wireframes include:

+Desktop wireframe
+Tablet wireframe
+Mobile wireframe

 ## Features

+- Responsive Design: Adapts seamlessly to various screen sizes, ensuring a consistent user experience on all devices.
+- Portfolio Section: Displays a curated collection of projects with detailed descriptions and client testimonials.
+- Certificates Section: Showcases certifications with images and detailed descriptions.
+- Contact Form: Allows users to easily reach out for consultations.
+- User Authentication: Secure login and registration functionality for users.
+-Admin Dashboard: Enables easy management of portfolio items, certificates, and user inquiries.

 ## Future Implementations

+- Blog Section: Add a blog to share insights, tutorials, and updates.
+- Search Functionality: Implement a search feature to help users find specific projects or certificates quickly.
+- Client Testimonials: Allow clients to submit testimonials directly through the website.
+- Advanced Analytics: Integrate advanced analytics to track user interactions and engagement.
+- Enhanced Security: Implement additional security measures to protect user data and ensure privacy.

 ### Programming Languages